Castilla–La Mancha: Early human history of the territory

 The agrarian capitalism favoured by the bourgeoisie in the 19th century enshrined an economy based on cereal commodities and the primary sector, favouring the leveling of the reduced industrial activity—chiefly textile—in the territory corresponding to the current-day region, whereas mining output—with sites such of the mercury deposits in Almadén or the coal deposits in Puertollano—remained below potential.
 A silver rush broke out in the mining district around Hiendelaencina after 1844.
 Large-scale mining of lead and zinc in San Quintín (province of Ciudad Real) ensued in between 1884 and 1934.
 The arrival of railway transport in the mid 19th-century subordinated the interests of the provinces to those of Madrid and the Levante, although it fostered the development of some urban centres such as those of Alcázar de San Juan, Manzanares and Albacete.
 The five provinces lost relative demographic weight relative to the national total over the course of the century.

 The territory of the current-day region was singularly affected by the desamortizaciones, particularly those of Mendizábal and Madoz.
 From 1836 to 1924 1600000 ha of land were auctioned (1,100,000 hectares of municipal properties and the rest church's property).
 They were purchased by the political and economic elites of the country.

+Seeking to curb immigration to the Spanish capital, the so-called Madrid Decongestion Plan of 1959 created planned industrial estates in Alcázar de San Juan, Manzanares, Guadalajara, and Toledo.
+The plan did not yield the expected results as Madrid kept growing and the industrial zones eventually stagnated.